The Lancet: Tissue-engineered trachea transplant (2023)

 In October 2023, The Lancet retracted two papers from 2008 and 2014 by surgeon Paolo Macchiarini.
 These papers, which discussed the first tissue-engineered trachea transplant, were found to contain fabricated information following an investigation by the Swedish National Board for Assessment of Research Misconduct.

 Before the 2023 retractions, in September 2015, The Lancet published an editorial titled, "Paolo Macchiarini is not guilty of scientific misconduct".

+Talcum powder

+In 2026, The Lancet retracted an unsigned commentary published in 1977 entitled "Cosmetic talc powder", which had been used extensively by lawyers as "scientific proof" of the safety of talc-containing products.
+Investigation by two researchers uncovered that the author of the commentary was a Johnson & Johnson paid consultant, which was a leader in the manufacture of talc products at the time.

 Editorial controversies

 Tobacco ban proposal (2003)

 A December 2003 editorial by the journal, titled "How do you sleep at night, Mr Blair?", called for tobacco use to be completely banned in the United Kingdom.

 The Royal College of Physicians rejected their argument.
 John Britton, chairman of the college's tobacco advisory group, praised the journal for discussing the health problem, but concluded that a "ban on tobacco would be a nightmare."
 Amanda Sandford, spokesperson for the anti-tobacco group Action on Smoking and Health, stated that criminalising a behaviour 26% of the population practise "is ludicrous."
 She also said: "We can't turn the clock back.
 If tobacco were banned we would have 13 million people desperately craving a drug that they would not be able to get."
 The deputy editor of The Lancet responded to the criticism by arguing that no other measures besides a total ban would likely be able to reduce tobacco use.

 The smokers' rights group FOREST stated that the editorial gave them "amusement and disbelief".
 Director Simon Clark called the journal "fascist", and argued that it is hypocritical to ban tobacco while allowing unhealthy junk foods, alcohol consumption, and participation in extreme sports.
 Health Secretary John Reid reiterated that his government was committed to helping people give up smoking.
 He added: "Despite the fact that this is a serious problem, it is a little bit extreme for us in Britain to start locking people up because they have an ounce of tobacco somewhere".